daizutabi/mkdocs-nbstore/docs/index.md

-# nbstore
+# mkdocs-nbstore

-nbstore is a tool for storing and managing images and other files in Jupyter notebooks.
+mkdocs-nbstore is a plugin for mkdocs that allows you to embed figures from Jupyter notebooks in your documentation.

 ## Installation